 According to Nick Shaves, this is a 3 piece razor that got its cues from a Gillette classic.

 The handle isn’t thick or long, so if you have large hands, this may not be for you.

 With the 3 piece design, it takes a little bit more time to load the blade compared to a 2 piece razor.

-The great thing tough about this design is that it’s easier to clean and you can interchange the handles with another variant if you don’t like the handle.
+The great thing though about this design is that it’s easier to clean, and you can interchange the handles with another variant if you don’t like the handle.

-With the open comb design this is an aggressive razor but a different kind of aggressive.
+With the open comb design, this is an aggressive razor but in a different way.
 The reason being is it does not expose too much of the blade.